 It is essential for everyone to stay active and on top of their own self care.
 Having a gym membership is great, but not necessary for a lot of maintenance.
-Build an at-home toolkit for yourself to help minimize flare ups and build durability.

 Listed below are quality products I have used and believe in.
 This should only serve as reference for what to get for yourself.
 Size and resistance should be customized to you.
 Better prices may be available elsewhere.